How to use UTM parameters to track traffic from your SMS campaigns

 This should give you some insights on how much of your traffic is from SMS.
 Without it, they might appear as general mobile traffic, which isn’t very useful for determining how successful your SMS campaigns are.

-If you're concerned about the length of these URLs, don't forget that we have a built-in URL shortener.
+If you’re concerned about the length of these URLs, don’t forget that we have a built-in URL shortener, which helps you track your click-through rate among other statistics to help you get the most out of SMS.

 How to view your results